bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 ### How to Install BigchainDB Server with pip

-BigchainDB (i.e. both the Server and the officially-supported drivers) is distributed as a Python package on PyPI so you can install it using `pip`.
+BigchainDB is distributed as a Python package on PyPI so you can install it using `pip`.
 First, make sure you have an up-to-date Python 3.4+ version of `pip` installed:
 ```text
 pip -V
 ```